Skip to the content.

 Spec.Tensor.scaleSpec eps sqrtOneMinusAb

-sample.mk (appendTimeChannel x_t tNorm) eps
+Sample.mk (appendTimeChannel x_t tNorm) eps

 Sampling: DDIM Replay In Lean